rchmura/vimeography/readme.txt

 Some amazing features:

-* Automatically add videos uploaded to a Vimeo user account, channel, or album to your video gallery
+* Automatically add videos uploaded to a Vimeo user account, channel, or showcase to your video gallery
 * Easily insert video galleries on a page, post or template with one click
 * Set a featured video to appear as the first video in your Vimeo video gallery
 * Change your Vimeo video gallery's appearance with custom themes